-Bobby C. Alexander, Ph.D., Associate Professor of Sociology in the Sociology Program, Department of Public Affairs and Policy Studies, School of Economic, Political, and Policy Sciences (EPPS) at The University of Texas at Dallas (UTD), received his Ph.D. from Columbia University in Religious Studies in 1985; he was awarded a Ph.D. in Systematic Theology by Union Theological Seminary in New York in the same year.
+I am Associate Professor of Sociology in the Sociology Program, Department of Public Affairs and Policy Studies in the School of Economic, Political, and Policy Sciences at The University of Texas at Dallas.
+I received my Ph.D. from Columbia University in Religious Studies in 1985; I was awarded a Ph.D. in Systematic Theology by Union Theological Seminary in New York in the same year.
 I was awarded a Master of Philosophy in Religious Studies by Columbia in 1981, and a Master of Divinity in Systematic Theology by Union Seminary in 1976.
 I received my Bachelor of Arts in Religion, and in English Literature from Baylor University in 1973.
 I joined the UTD faculty in 1993.

-Alexander teaches courses in religion in society, religion in international development, immigrants and immigration in U.S. society, immigration policy, and qualitative research methods.
+I teach courses in religion in society, religion in international development, immigrants and immigration in U.S. society, immigration policy, and qualitative research methods.
 I am developing a new course on religions in global societies and am revising a course on field research methods to be offered in Spring 2015.
-I am a two-time recipient of the Student Choice Teaching Award presented by students in the formerly named School of Social Sciences at UTD, and has received an Outstanding EPPS Faculty Comet Award, which is based on student nominations, and a Distinguished Teacher in Diversity and Multicultural Education Award, which is presented by UTD’s Office of Diversity and Community Engagement.
+I am a two-time recipient of the Student Choice Teaching Award presented by students in the School of Social Sciences at UTD, and have received the Outstanding EPPS Faculty Comet Teaching Award, and a Distinguished Teacher in Diversity and Multicultural Education Award, which is presented by UTD’s Office of Diversity and Community Engagement.

 I currently serve on the University Institutional Review Board (IRB) and am long-time Faculty Advisor to the UTD Baha’i Club.
 I am a member of Friends of Yale Institute of Sacred Music (Yale ISM) at Yale University, an advisory body appointed by the Director of the Institute to advise the director and faculty.